Yamla Pagla Deewana: Plot

-During this time, Gajodhar falls in love with Saheba (Kulraj Randhawa), a Punjabi author.
+During this time, Gajodhar falls in love with Sahiba, a Punjabi author.
 Dharam and Paramvir help him woo her, and the two start a relationship.
-Soon enough, Saheba's tough brothers find out, and beat Gajodhar up, and take Saheba back to Punjab.
-When Dharam sees that Gajodhar is hopeless, he breaks out, and asks Paramvir to help, and acknowledges that he is his father but he shouldn't tell Gajodhar anything about that, after which Paramvir and Gajodhar move to Punjab to get back his love.
+Soon enough, Gajodhar gets attacked by Sahiba's brothers, who took Sahiba back to Punjab.
+When Dharam sees that Gajodhar is hopeless, he breaks down and asks Paramvir to help and acknowledges that he is his father but he shouldn't tell Gajodhar anything about that, after which Paramvir and Gajodhar go to Punjab to get back his love.

-Saheba's elder brother Joginder Singh (Anupam Kher) who is a cruel landlord of his village and her other brothers want to marry her to an NRI.
-Upon hearing this, Paramvir disguises Gajodhar up to make him look like a Punjabi, and they both go to Saheba's house, with Gajodhar pretending to be an NRI named Karamveer.
-On the other hand, Joginder has an arch-rival Minty (Puneet Issar) who wants to take Joginders place and doesn't want Joginder to win in upcoming elections.
+Sahiba's elder brother Joginder Singh, who is a cruel landlord of his village, and her other brothers want to marry her to an NRI.
+Upon hearing this, Paramvir disguises Gajodhar as Punjabi, and they both go to Sahiba's house, with Gajodhar pretending to be an NRI named Karamveer.
+On the other hand, Joginder has an arch-rival Minty who wants to take Joginder's place and doesn't want Joginder to win in upcoming elections.
 Joginder, after meeting both of them, decides that they would marry their sister to Paramvir, not to Gajodhar.
 However, Paramvir is already married.
-One night, Paramvir gets drunk and beats up Saheba's brothers but that only makes Joginder like him more.
-So Paramvir tells Gajodhar to run away with Saheba one night.
+One night, Paramvir gets drunk and beats up Sahiba's brothers, but that only makes Joginder like him more.
+So Paramvir tells Gajodhar to elope with Sahiba one night.

-While they are making their escape, Dharam shows up with a band of musicians thus preventing Gajodhar and Saheba from running away because Dharam thinks Gajodhar is the one getting married not knowing that Saheba's family has chosen Paramvir.
+While they are making their escape, Dharam shows up with a band of musicians, thus preventing Gajodhar and Sahiba from running away because Dharam thinks Gajodhar is the one getting married, not knowing that Sahiba's family has chosen Paramvir.
 Dharam tells Paramvir and Gajodhar that Paramvir should be the one running away.
-So Paramvir attempts to go to the market but Poli brings him back home causing Joginder to think that Gajodhar and Dharam are joking as they said Paramvir is scared of marriage but unbeknownst to Dharam and Gajodhar, he is standing right behind them.
+So Paramvir attempts to go to the market, but Poli brings him back home, causing Joginder to think that Gajodhar and Dharam are joking, as they said Paramvir is scared of marriage, but unbeknownst to Dharam and Gajodhar, he is standing right behind them.

-Joginder decides to get Poli married to Gajodhar after which Gajodhar and Saheba decide they will escape that very night.
+Joginder decides to get Poli married to Gajodhar, after which Gajodhar and Sahiba decide they will escape that very night.
 Again, they fail as Paramvir's wife Mary shows up with Karam and Veer (Paramvir's sons).
-Paramvir, Gajodhar and Dharam make up the story that she is their neighbour in Canada and that her husband is also named Paramvir who went missing last year.
+Paramvir, Gajodhar, and Dharam make up the story that she is their neighbour in Canada and that her husband is also named Paramvir, who went missing last year.
 Mary knows that Paramvir is in front of her but chooses not to say anything because it will ruin the whole plan.

-Joginder somehow finds out what has been on all this while and gets his men to attack Paramvir, Gajodhar and Dharam.
-Paramvir and Dharam beat his men up until Minty and his men show up.
-As Minty is about to attack Joginder, Gajodhar rescues him hence earning approval to marry Saheba.
-In the end, Dharam, Gajodhar, Paramvir, Mary, Saheba, Karam and Veer go to Canada where they live as one happy family.
+Joginder somehow finds out what has been on all this while and gets his men to attack Paramvir, Gajodhar, and Dharam.
+Paramvir and Dharam beat his men up until Minty and his men showed up.
+As Minty is about to attack Joginder, Gajodhar rescues him, earning approval to marry Sahiba.
+In the end, Dharam, Gajodhar, Paramvir, Mary, Sahiba, Karam, and Veer go to Canada, where they live as one happy family.